haacked/haacked.com/_posts/archived/2004-08-31-were-having-a-doggie.aspx.markdown

 ---
 layout: post
-title: "We're Having A Doggie!"
+title: We're Having A Doggie!
 date: 2004-08-31 -0800
 comments: true
 disqus_identifier: 1062
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2004/08/30/were-having-a-doggie.aspx/"
 ---

 ![Italian Greyhound](/images/italianGreyhound.jpg)So after much deliberation and research, we've decided that we're going to provide a home for a dog.
 In particular, we hope to adopt an [Italian